-Preliminary Inventory of the Raymond E. Casper Photographs, 1945-1946 and undated
+Preliminary Guide to the Raymond E. Casper Photographs, 1945-1946 and undated

 Raymond E. Casper was a U.S. Army major stationed in Southeast Asia during late World War II.